 |Young Adults||Women’s Discipleship|

-If you are interested in serving as a deacon, please fill out the application.
+If you are interested in serving as a deacon, please e-mail our Pastoral Resident, Melo.

 If you meet all of the above pre-requisites, please contact Phil Taylor to get things started.